 Skirts

-Skirts till date is a very vogue thing to wear.
+Skirts to date are a very vogue thing to wear.
 Skirts are usually worn for a transition from day to night outfit and sometimes to jazz up a boring outfit.

 In the 1920s women used to wear skirts all the time, be it at home or work or even for evening parties.
 Of course, the patterns and designs were different for all times and occasions.
 Skirts were usually pleated and were of midi length or just below the knee.

-In summers they usually liked to wear bright and bold colours.
+In summer, they usually like to wear bright and bold colours.
 In the late 1920s, tiered skirts and even hanky hem skirts made their way into Vogue, and they were also wardrobe staples for all women.
 These patterns are introduced lately and have gained much popularity in recent times.

 Pants